Kibetts/Tingaville/README.md

 ## Technology used

-* Python - Used to add logic.
+* Python - Used to add logic and create CRUD endpoints.
 * Flask - Used to create table models.
 * SQLAlchemy- used to create and manage database